sdmirch/instagram-influencer-graph/README.md

 ## Modeling

-### Assumptions about "Elite" Power-Middle Influencers:
+### Assumptions about Top Power-Middle Influencers:
 - They have a critical mass following so that enough people will view their content.
 - They interact with their community so followers are more likely to like or comment on posts.
 - They influence a distinct community, therefore they are not just a celebrity with millions of random followers.
 - They post authentic content and are not obviously marketing in an insincere way.

-### Modeling to Identify "Elite" Power-Middle Influencers:
+### Modeling to Identify Top Power-Middle Influencers:
 - Critical Mass Filter: influencers must have more than 5000 followers.
 - Interaction Score: equal to the ratio of likes to followers.
 - Influencer Score: equal to eigenvector centrality which gives higher scores to influencers who are connected to other key members of the community.